LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [Why Humble People Make Better Decisions](https://journal.thriveglobal.com/why-humble-people-make-better-decisions-d18e6ad6180a#.hy27xhl36) - by Drake Baer.
 Takeaway: A Duke University research study shows that people with high "intellectual humility" are more open to the information coming their way, as a form of "information sensitivity."
 This means they end up making more informed decisions than those who need to be right and ignore evidence.

+- [The 90% Agreement Rule](https://hackernoon.com/the-90-agreement-rule-36757dcc8eaa) - by Lawrence Ripsher.
+Takeaway: Ripsher asserts that "we spend 90% of our time, talking about the 10% of things we disagree on."
+This takes up time and energy.
+Instead, "[c]reate clarity (and build on) wherever there is ‘about 90% agreement’ first— then come back around and address the disagreements after."

 - [3 Ways To Ease The Pain Of Slow And Frustrating Decision Making](http://corporate-rebels.com/rebellious-practices-distributed-authority/) - by the Corporate Rebels.
 Takeaway: Change your language to imply empowerment; distribute decision-making authority by practice, and push decision making authority down through proper training.

 ### Delegation